MaestroThe UI design product. | Form BuilderPlatform Developer | 19.11 This feature was updated in 19.11.

 <h3> element, whilst the Additional Text will be rendered as the

-When creating lists, it is important to ensure that the correct HTML mark-up is used.
-When copying and pasting content from external sources (e.g. Word Documents) the mark-up is often lost and replaced by characters representing the numbers or bullets in the list.
-Whilst visually this may look OK, the lack of correct HTML mark-up will prevent screen readers from interpreting the list as a list.
+When creating lists, it is important to ensure that the correct HTML mark-up is used so assistive technologies read the lists out properly.
+When copying and pasting content from external sources, such as Word Documents, the mark-up is often lost and replaced by characters representing the numbers or bullets in the list.
+Whilst visually this may look fine, the lack of correct HTML mark-up will prevent screen readers from interpreting the list as an HTML list.

-If copying and pasting content containing lists, review the source and verify that correct HTML mark-up has been used:
+Click Source to review the source code and verify that correct HTML mark-up is used:

-Select Image > Properties > Image > Alternative Text to configure it.
+To add an inattentive text to an image, select Image > Properties > Image > Alternative Text

 Fields that are not stand-alone and only make sense in the context of a group of fields should be contained within a Fieldset component.
 For instance, when using:

-The fieldset’s legend text will be used by assistive technologies to inform the user of the context for fields within the fieldset.
+You should provide a meaningful description of the group in the Label of the Fieldset, which is a legend text and is displayed a heading.
+The legend text will be used by assistive technologies to inform the user of the context for fields within the fieldset.
 For instance, tabbing to a checkbox button whilst a screen-reader is running might inform the user that they are currently focused on a checkbox button with caption Email for the fieldset How would you like us to contact you?:

 Without the fieldset, the user would only be informed that they are focused on a checkbox button with caption Email which is clearly insufficient.
 To avoid repetition, the majority of assistive technology will only inform the user of the fieldset legend for the first field focused within the group, regardless of which field that is, namely, not necessarily the first field in the group by position.

-Select Field > Properties > Layout > Label Placement Left to configure it.
+To change label location to the left, select Field > Properties > Layout > Label Placement Left.

 Colors used in a form must meet accessibility requirements for contrast of foreground and background objects for partially sighted and color-blind users.